478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 net.core.somaxconn
 ```

 This controls the maximum socket listen backlog exposed through the `listen()` API.
-Current Linux kernel documentation lists a default of 4096 on current kernels and notes that this was 128 before Linux 5.4. citeturn976649search0
+Current Linux kernel documentation lists a default of 4096 and notes that older kernels used 128.
+See the [Linux kernel networking sysctl documentation](https://docs.kernel.org/admin-guide/sysctl/net.html).

 Another example: